Update – April 2020. This blog has been updated in line with the new restrictions on gatherings and physical distancing.

 It’s the best option we have for slowing the spread of COVID-19 so that we protect the most vulnerable in our community (our older people, people with suppressed immune systems, people with chronic conditions, pregnant women and people with pre-existing health conditions).
 Obviously, this list includes many of us, so physical distance is important for protecting our own health and wellbeing, as well as the broader community.

 Physical distancing also helps us to flatten the curve.
 You may have heard this term reported in the media and thought – “huh??
 What does that have to do with me?”.
-In basic terms when we practice physical distancing we reduce the risk of passing on the virus and we’re helping to spread out the number of people becoming infected over a longer period of time.
+In basic terms when we practice physical distancing we reduce the risk of passing on, or catching the virus and we’re helping to spread out the number of people becoming infected over a longer period of time.
 By spreading it out, our health system is more equipped to handle the numbers and not become overwhelmed, which would be the case if we all got sick tomorrow.